 There is no way around it, I simply love wallpaper.
 It’s just so easy to change the look of a room with it!
-I recently discovered that wallpaper dates back to the sixteenth century, when it was printed in single, monochrome sheets that copied the motives of the era.
+I recently discovered that wallpaper dates back to the sixteenth century when it was printed in single, monochrome sheets that copied the motives of the era.
 Since that time it has evolved and become a useful tool for decorating, as it provides a simple and elegant way to give personality to our homes.
 Like mine!

-In this article I am going to share with you a few useful tips for decorating your home with wallpaper.
+In this article, I am going to share with you a few useful tips for decorating your home with wallpaper.
 Get a pen ready and start taking notes if you want to get the most out of it.

 Wallpaper for decorating furniture

 You might not be aware of it, but you can use wallpaper to give a completely new look to your tired, old furniture.
-If you are bored of the appearance of that old chest of drawers or you want to give a new look to those washed out kitchen cabinets, but are not willing to spend a fortune in a brand new kitchen?
+If you are bored of the appearance of that old chest of drawers or you want to give a new look to those washed-out kitchen cabinets but are not willing to spend a fortune in a brand new kitchen?
 Wallpaper can be a great and economical solution to achieve this.
 Just think out of the box, picture the facing side of your dresser or the door of the kitchen cabinets as if they were a wall, choose the right motive and get the project started!

 This approach has even a cool name, it’s called “furniture upcycling” and it is suitable both for wooden pieces of furniture as well as with plastic or glass ones.
 For best results, try to pick a non-woven wallpaper model, as it is the easiest to apply, but paper-based varieties work as well.

-So, pick that cranky, old piece of furniture that bores you, then give it a new life by choosing a combination of colours, a geometric design, or a beautiful vintage pattern.
-Make sure however that the colours and patterns you pick for the wallpaper complement the rest of the furniture and the other decorative elements in the room, otherwise you might create a sense of disharmony that might look too clashing.
+So, pick that cranky, old piece of furniture that bores you, then give it a new life by choosing a combination of colors, a geometric design, or a beautiful vintage pattern.
+Make sure however that the colors and patterns you pick for the wallpaper complement the rest of the furniture and the other decorative elements in the room, otherwise you might create a sense of disharmony that might look too clashing.
 This is especially true if you plan to cover large surface areas with patterned wallpaper.

 Wallpaper for the children’s room